Frodxx/fishgame/message doc.md

 	- Used in [setReady] method.
 - **start**: starts the game on each client.
 	- Used in [play] method.
+- **system**: system messages that are generally sent to one client, like notices or announcements.
+	- Used in [onOpen] and [play] methods.
 - **text**: the standard type of message, when a client sends text in chat.
 	- Used in [onMessage] method.
 - **turn**: triggers UI unblocking on clients when it's their turn.
 This message type is only used in server->client direction.